 In other words, it was pay back time.

 Shortly after becoming chief, Johnnie took FMLA leave.
 Chief Scott used it as a quick opportunity to conduct surveillance on Johnnie’s whereabouts during his leave of absence.
 For good measure, Scott also drafted a memo to Johnnie’s personnel file outlining all the work Johnnie did not complete while on FMLA leave.

 The police department never denied Johnnie’s FMLA leave.
 In fact, it gave him the FMLA leave he requested and then some.
 And he was not terminated.
 Still, Johnnie set off for the courthouse and filed both FMLA interference and retaliation claims.

 The court had concerns about Chief Scott’s actions too.
 In allowing Johnnie’s FMLA claims to be heard by a jury, the court was troubled that surveilling an employee without any basis might “chill” an employee from taking FMLA leave:

 Walker contends that the Police Department engaged in actions which had the effect of deterring the exercise of FMLA rights.
 Specifically, when defendants had doubt about the validity of Walker’s medical condition, they did not simply request another medical opinion as contemplated by the regulations.
-Instead, they tracked Walker, and surveilled his activities on his own property by setting up a police surveillance camera and having new haven cctv security camera installer help him set them up on his neighbor’s fields . . .
+Instead, they tracked Walker, and surveilled his activities on his own property by setting up a police surveillance camera and helping him set them up on his neighbor’s fields . . .
 There is a genuine issue as to whether the Police Department’s invasive surveillance of Walker’s private activities would “chill” his use of FMLA, and whether they were negative consequences of Walker taking FMLA leave.
 Walker v.
 City of Pocatello